baloneysammitch/tiki_treasure/readme.md

 * Sometimes it just didn't save... remake it.
 * Does your object lag while moving it?
 The collision mesh is too complicated
 * Always generate your own.
 Don't use the importer options.

+## Soundscapes
+* They are a complete nightmare.
+* Requires a scripts folder that lives in the compiled /games/ version of your map, not /content/.
+* The Env_soundscape must be visible on player spawn!
+* Run any wav file through Audacity and export using default settings to get the correct bitrate (44100).
+You will know you've done it right if it appears in the asset browser.
+* Amazingly, the loop function doesn't work.
+The loop points have to be encoded into the wav file itself.
+Use Wavosaure.
+Ctrl + L to create loop points.
+Save.
+Done.